tronium/Picasso-4G-Rooting/README.md

 I modified the boot image to contain the required files to gain root access on the phone without using TWRP/CWM or any third-party rooting program.
 The phone will be rooted just by using this boot image file.

-Steps to root to phone
+Steps to root the phone
 ----------------------
 1. Get/Download SP Flash Tool from spflashtool.com (Windows/Linux)
 2. Run SP Flash Tool